jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 link?).
 Here we have already fixed the clocks for the stations relevant for this tutorial:
 Ef, Ur, O8 in the provided vix file.

-> **Caution**: In case the LO-frequency is above the sky frequency, the frequency order in
-> the subbands will be reversed. prepare_vex.py does not currently fix this; i.e. this
-> to be done manually.

-- **add expert notes on vdif-splitting for freq-flip**

 ### Prepare the ctrl file

 As a first step we'll create a 10s-filterbank as outlined below: